 The later editions of the Chronicle were produced primarily by the headmaster J.H.Corner.
 He seems to have become exasperated by the effort it took to produce and the lack of appreciation of it by the mothers.

-Corner retired in 1972.
-Did the Chronicle die then?
+Corner retired in 1972, and the Vanbrugh Chronicle died.